 Academic Dismissal: Students will be dismissed from Luther College when their cumulative GPA falls below 1.00.
 Students on academic probation also risk dismissal from Luther College.
 Full-time students on probation will be dismissed

 The time period of dismissal will be for at least one semester (fall or spring).
-Students requesting to return to Luther after the dismissal period must have approval from the Committee on Academic Progress.
-Students may initiate the readmission process by contacting the Registrar's Office.
+Students requesting to return to Luther after the dismissal period must have approval from the Academic Standing Board.
+Students who wish to apply for readmission begin the process by contacting the Registrar's office and Center for Academic Enrichment.
+Applications for readmission are reviewed twice a year, in January and June.
+Students should contact college offices at least one month in advance to begin the process.

 An itinerant student is defined as a Luther College student who intends to participate in an off-campus academic program under the auspices of an accredited college or university other than Luther College, provided prior approval has been granted.
 Such a program may be a foreign study program or a course of study at another American university, used to enhance the major program at Luther.
 This is normally done during the sophomore or junior year.